karthikkakarla/Shoppingproject/README.md

 1. Clone the repo and run ``npm install``
 2. From the admin folder run ``npm run dev``
 3. from the app folder run ``npm start``
-4. from the server folder run ``npm run dev``
-5. to add products the assets images are present in app/frontend/components/assets.
+4. to add products the assets images are present in app/frontend/components/assets.